codenowinc/level_one_curriculum/day_one/examples_of_companies_and_the_problems_that_started_them.md

-# Examples of successful companies and the problems that started them
+# Examples of Successful Companies and the Problems That Started Them

 ### ***[Keynote]( "Solve a Problem You Care About - Keynote") | [PowerPoint]( "Solve a Problem You Care About - PowePoint")***